honakade/customer-shopping-analysis-python-sql-powerbi/README.md

 ## **1. Project Overview**

-This project analyzes customer shopping behavior using transactional data from **3,900 purchases** across multiple product categories.
+This project analyses customer shopping behavior using transactional data from **3,900 purchases** across multiple product categories.
 The goal is to identify trends in customer demographics, spending patterns, discount usage, product preferences, and subscription behavior to support data-driven business decisions.

 This end-to-end project covers: